fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 during the heavy loading of the message broker due to improved memory management.
-However, there are many scenarios that require the tuning of the broker based on the usage patterns and properties of the system, as we shall see in this chapter.
+However, there are many scenarios that require the tuning of the broker based on the usage patterns and properties of the system, as we shall see in this lab.

 To understand better how to tune the performance of our broker, let\'s take a look at the standard three-tier broker setup: